-- 15.1 The statutory definition of Charity Trustees in Section 97(1) of the Charities Act 1993 is "persons having the general control and management of the administration of a charity."
-29 - 15.2 The Church Members' Meeting shall appoint Charity Trustees to be responsible for the governance of the Church and where there is a Minister that person is a Charity Trustee because of their role and responsibilities.
-Subject to any specific or general directions of the Church Members' Meeting and the provisions of 9.2 the control management and administration of the Church shall be by the Charity Trustees, save that the Charity Trustees are not required to do anything that would cause them to be in breach of this Constitution or any trustee duty placed upon them as a result of this role. - 15.3 No person may serve as a Charity Trustee if they are disqualified.
-31 - 15.4 Charity Trustees shall with the possible exception of any newly appointed Minister be chosen from among the Church Members with the maximum number of Charity Trustees being agreed from time to time by the Church Members' Meeting.32 arrangements are clear and accepted by the Members before the vote is taken on the main proposal.
-For example, a decision to buy a new site may only be financially viable if there is wholehearted support from all the Members, so a vote of 85% in favour of the resolution may be sought.
+- 15.1 The statutory definition of Charity Trustees in Section 97(1) of the Charities Act 1993 is "persons having the general control and management of the administration of a charity." - The Church Members' Meeting shall appoint Charity Trustees to be responsible for the governance of the Church and where there is a Minister that person is a Charity Trustee because of their role and responsibilities.
+Subject to any specific or general directions of the Church Members' Meeting and the provisions of 9.2 the control management and administration of the Church shall be by the Charity Trustees, save that the Charity Trustees are not required to do anything that would cause them to be in breach of this Constitution or any trustee duty placed upon them as a result of this role. - 15.3 No person may serve as a Charity Trustee if they are disqualified. - 15.4 Charity Trustees shall with the possible exception of any newly appointed Minister be chosen from among the Church Members with the maximum number of Charity Trustees being agreed from time to time by the Church Members' Meeting. - 15.5 In this church it shall be the minister(s), deacons, secretary and treasurer who together are the charity trustees of the church at the time of adoption of this Constitution or the registration of the charity with the Charity Commission. - 15.6 The Church Members' Meeting shall arrange for the annual appointment of Church Officers who shall by the nature of their responsibilities be Charity Trustees. - A close family member (spouse, parent, child, sibling) of a serving charity trustee shall be eligible for appointment as a charity trustee.